MaartenDeBaecke/Eraly_Clock/README.md

-# Eraly_Clock
+# Eraly Clock
-Experimental clock displays the time in Tommy-Eraly.

-A Time Unit inveted by Thomas Eraly.
-2.5 minutes equal 1 eraly.
-24 eralium equal 1 Tommy.
+This experimental clock converts the time to the diffrent time units invented by *Thomas Eraly*.

+1 Neumen = 2.5 seconds

+1 Eraly = 2.5 minutes

+1 Tommy = 1 hour